 5. HubSpot Sales Hub

 After building the best inbound marketing software on the market, HubSpot realised that without great hand over and follow up by the sales team - leads generated weren’t closing as they should.

-HubSpot’s answer was to integrate cutting-edge sales features into the platform to:
+HubSpot’s answer was to integrate sales features into the platform to:

 - Up conversion rates

-- Get some real synergy going between marketing and sales departments (crazy right!?); and ultimately,
+- Get synergy going between marketing and sales departments (crazy right!?)

-By integrating sales features into their marketing suite, they could increase the conversion rates for marketers.
+By integrating sales features into their marketing suite, HubSpot was able to increase the conversion rates for marketers.